tgusterson/movie-search/README.md

 ## Contributing

 Please feel free to take this code and use it however you want.
-The only requirement to get it working is signing up for your own TMDb API key (https://www.themoviedb.org/documentation/api).
+The only requirement to get it working your own TMDb API key (https://www.themoviedb.org/documentation/api).

 ## Authors